machineagency/sonication_station/README.md

 When Jubilee is first powered up, it will need to first home all axes.
 You must issue this command yourself.
 To home, the deck must be clear of all labware.
 After homing, you may populate the deck and execute protocols can be run.
 You only need to home once when Jubilee is first turned on, or once after any situation where the machine has lost it's position (from an event like a crash).

+### Machine Pre-Protocol Setup
+Once the machine is homed, you can then load labware into the machine.
+You will need to configure the machine with the labware you add.
+This can be done interactively in **prompt mode** with the *setup_plate* command.
+After configuring, the deck configuration can be saved to a file.
+If the same labware is used for a different protocol, you can reuse this file instead of reconfiguring the deck.

 ### Ending Machine State
 All tools must be put away before Jubilee is powered off.
 This is the default behavior if you run the code inside a *with* statement.
 In any situation where the Jubilee was powered off in an emergency, you must remove any active tools on Jubilee's carriage before powering it back on.